Jackket0/The-Recipe-Book/content/recipes/fluffy-pancakes.md

   - "Keep warm in a 200°F oven while cooking remaining pancakes."
   - "Serve hot with maple syrup, fresh berries, and a dusting of powdered sugar if desired."
 tags:
-  - "pancakes"
-  - "breakfast"
-  - "brunch"
+  - "Comfort Food"
-  - "fluffy"
+  - "American"
-  - "comfort food"
+  - "Kids Friendly"
 dateCreated: "2024-01-22"
 ---